 On the other hand, if new technology is merely enhancing one of these elements, then your project might be better referred to as an ERP implementation.
 You’ll still need a change management methodology, but it will account for a smaller percentage of your project budget.

 What are the 6 secrets to digital transformation that are helping organizations build competitive advantage?

 Whenever an organization implements new technology, it should consider the possibility of large-scale change.
 New technology is an opportunity to reengineer business processes and improve efficiency.
 This proves more difficult after a technology solution is already in place.
 Maybe you want to stick to business as usual for now, but what about five years down the road when you want to pursue digital transformation?
 Technology configured for your old business processes may not support new processes, at least without extensive customization.

 That’s not to say you can’t pursue a change management initiative without implementing new technology.
 Many organizations want to transform their culture or introduce incremental process improvements without touching technology.
 However, a full-scale business process reengineering initiative typically necessitates at least an evaluation of your current technology.

 Three words: Organizational change management.
 That’s the only way to successfully change your people, processes and technology.
 You may have heard it called people enablement, workforce transition or business process implementation, but the most accurate term is organizational change management, as it encompasses everything from communications to training.

-Here’s a high-level overview of an effective change management methodology:
+Considering the importance of change mangement, we’d like to provide a high-level overview of an effective change management methodology: